-POSist: First of all, thanks a ton for giving your valuable time and congratulation on your success of your restaurant venture.
+POSist: First of all, thanks a ton for giving your valuable time and congratulations on your success in your restaurant venture.
 Would you kindly share how it started and what were your initial challenges?

 Shivang Gupta: Initial challenges were pretty much since I did not have any experience in food and beverage industry.
 Capital investment was the biggest challenge – for that, the thorough groundwork is necessary to figure out what type of investment needed for my project and sources from where it can be procured.
 In this regard, I was fortunate enough to get adequate help from my family, my mom and maternal uncle.

 The second challenge was to search for and select the best location to start with.
 Finalizing the first venue for my restaurant took me around four months after which I zeroed in on Satya Niketan in South Delhi.
 The third obstacle turned out to be the menu.
 Menu selection was a very critical part wherein we needed to decide a menu which would facilitate connecting the target market with the food/service we wanted to introduce in Delhi.

 POSist: What are your views on the recent restaurant licensing process with a focus on hospitality and dining?

 Shivang Gupta: Licensing process and policies are a bit lengthy and time-consuming too.
 Though establishing a restaurant takes not more than around 45 days using advanced technology in place but, completing its licensing process delays that process of setting up to as long as four to six months of time.
 The licensing process needs to be revised in order to mitigate the delay it causes and hampers the business growth.

 POSist: What are the best practices and strategies to follow in this specific restaurant industry?